python-telegram-bot/python-telegram-bot/docs/source/telegram.inline-tree.rst

 Inline Mode
 -----------

-The following methods and objects allow your bot to work in `inline mode`_.
+The following methods and objects allow your bot to work in `inline mode <https://core.telegram.org/bots/inline>`_.
-Please see our `Introduction to Inline bots <https://core.telegram.org/bots/inline>`_ for more details.
+Please see Telegrams `Introduction to Inline bots <https://core.telegram.org/bots/inline>`_ for more details.

-To enable this option, send the /setinline command to `@BotFather <https://t.me/botfather>`_ and provide the placeholder text that the user will see in the input field after typing your bot's name.
+To enable this option, send the ``/setinline`` command to `@BotFather <https://t.me/botfather>`_ and provide the placeholder text that the user will see in the input field after typing your bot's name.

 .. toctree::